OpenCSGs/csghub-installer/helm-chart/README.md

     kubectl get pvc
     ```

-### Configuration Existing Kubernetes
+### Configure Existing Kubernetes

-> **If you already have a Kubernetes basic environment, please continue configuration from this section. **
+> **If you already have a Kubernetes basic environment, please continue configuration from this section.**

 > **Tip:**
 >
 > - This section does not apply to K8S clusters created using the above method.

-Although this helm chart has a simple Container Registry built in for testing, it does not provide reliable encrypted access.
+Although this Helm Chart has a simple Container Registry built in for testing, it does not provide reliable encrypted access.
 You still need to go through [more configuration](https://github.com/containerd/containerd/blob/main/docs/hosts.md) to pull images from the Registry normally.
 Please prepare the Registry for the production environment yourself.

 - Configure containerd to allow access to the Registry using insecure encryption